zchking/docs/pages/katalon-studio/tutorials/jenskins_ci_integration.md

 Publish JUnit reports
 ---------------------

 From [Katalon Studio 4.7](https://docs.katalon.com/display/KD/Version+4.7), JUnit report is generated when you execute a test suite.
-In order for Jenkins to store, analyze and show results, please add the ‘[Publish JUnit test result report](https://wiki.jenkins.io/display/JENKINS/JUnit+Plugin)‘ item.
+In order for Jenkins to store, analyze and show results, please add the '[Publish JUnit test result report](https://wiki.jenkins.io/display/JENKINS/JUnit+Plugin)' item.

 ![Publish JUnit reports](../../images/katalon-studio/tutorials/jenskins_ci_integration/9.-Katalon-JUnit-reports.png)

-Set the ‘Test Report XMLs’ value to your Reports folder to fetch all generated JUnit reports.
+Set the 'Test Report XMLs' value to your Reports folder to fetch all generated JUnit reports.

 ![ fetch generated JUnit reports](../../images/katalon-studio/tutorials/jenskins_ci_integration/10.-Katalon-Test-report-XMLs.png)

-After executions from the Jenkins job, click on the ‘[Test Results Analyzer](https://wiki.jenkins.io/display/JENKINS/Test+Results+Analyzer+Plugin)‘ item.
+After executions from the Jenkins job, click on the '[Test Results Analyzer](https://wiki.jenkins.io/display/JENKINS/Test+Results+Analyzer+Plugin)' item.

 ![Test Results Analyzer](../../images/katalon-studio/tutorials/jenskins_ci_integration/11.-Katalon-Jenkins-Analyzer.png)

-All test executions from the folder you’ve specified will be summarized and visualized as follows.
+All test executions from the folder you've specified will be summarized and visualized as follows.

 ![Test Results Analyzer chart](../../images/katalon-studio/tutorials/jenskins_ci_integration/12.-Katalon-test-executions.png)

-For the visual tutorial on How to set up the integration with Jenkins and other CI tools, please check out the videos created by Katalon Studio’s user at:
+For the visual tutorial on How to set up the integration with Jenkins and other CI tools, please check out the videos created by Katalon Studio's user at: